KnightOS/KnightOS/TRANSLATION.md

 Do not use Google Translate.
 You should not participate in a translation effort if you are not profecient in the language you are translating.

+Note that all files must be encoded in ANSI, which is the character set KnightOS uses.

 ## Technical Details

 When provided --language when built, the build tool adds /lang/\<language>/ to the include